CaTs and DAGs: Integrating Directed Acyclic Graphs with Transformers for Causally Constrained Predictions: . #1

 \section{\theappsection. #1}

 }

-\appsection{Overview} This supplementary material accompanies the paper CaTs and DAGs.
-Note that the full code, including the code for all experiments, is provided in supplementary material, and an open repository will also be released to an open repository upon acceptance.
+\appsection{Overview} This supplementary material accompanies the paper CaTs and DAGs and full code, including experiments, is attached.
+An open repository containing the code will also be released upon acceptance.
 We begin this supplementary material by providing a list of notation used throughout, in Section~\ref{sec:notation}.
 We then provide some additional illustrations and information concerning the masking mechanisms used in CFCN in Section~\ref{sec:cfcnmasking} and describe a variation of CFCN called CFCN `mod' in Section~\ref{sec:cfcnmod}.
 We provide an overview of the typical self- and cross-attention mechanisms used in transformers in Section~\ref{sec:typicaltransformers}, and present the algorithm used for recursive inference in CaTs and CFCNs in Section~\ref{sec:algo}.
 We describe an approach called Isomorphic Shuffling in Section~\ref{sec:iso}, although this was not found to yield good results in practice.

 In Section~\ref{sec:prelims} we present some preliminaries relating to causal inference including the notion of one-step-ahead potential outcomes (which motivates the recursive inference algorithm in Section~\ref{sec:algo}).
 Then, in Section~\ref{sec:hyperparams} we provide the hyperparameters used for the evaluations.
 In Section~\ref{sec:motivating} we provide additional information and results for the motivating simulations which were presented in the main text.
 In Section~\ref{sec:suppdata} we provide additional experimental results for other causal inference tasks involving the benchmark Jobs and Twins benchmark datasets as well as the real-world psychology dataset.